ajlopez/SimpleBroadcast/README.md

 # SimpleBroadcast

-Simple broadcasting and repeating of JSON messages using net sockets.
+Simple broadcasting of JSON messages using net sockets.

 ## Installation